rharkanson/pyriscope/README.md

 Pyriscope is open source, with a [public repo][git-repo-url] on Github.

-BIG THANKS to [crusherw] for setting the threads straight.
+BIG THANKS to [crusherw] for setting the threads straight and to [zendesk-thittesdorf] for the CloudFlare replay patch!

 ### Installation